Is there anything better than a perfectly organized home?

 There’s a reason the kitchen is built at the center of so many homes: It’s truly the heart of a house, and central to so many activities, from family time to holiday celebrations to entertaining.

-Common problems with kitchen organization
+Common hurdles with organizing a kitchen

 - Because the kitchen is a space that’s used so frequently, it’s easy for it to become messy and cluttered.